 Is All Rice the Same?

-Due to the way in which brown and white rice is processed, brown rice can be harder for a dog to digest because it is not as processed.
+Brown rice can be harder for a dog to digest because it is not as processed.
 “Brown rice has a seed coat where the nutrients are stored,” explains Dr. Carly Fox, DVM, a staff veterinarian at New York City’s Animal Medical Center.
 “That coat is missing from white rice, resulting in less nutritional content.”